Repetition is the mother of skill. This little gem is as old as the hill's and it’s still kicking around. Why? Because it’s true.

 If there’s been something I haven’t been able to master, I’ve just been told to repeat it.
 More often than not, the more I’ve repeated things, the easier they’ve gotten.
 Repetition.

-Except chess, it doesn’t matter how many times I play that game, I still suck at it!
+Except for chess, it doesn’t matter how many times I play that game, I still suck at it!

 So, here’s the science behind repetition.
-I’ve done quite a bit of research on this in the past so I have a fair idea of what I’m talking about, but I’m not a scientist so if you are using this blog for you TBI thesis, the jokes on you.
+I’ve done quite a bit of research on this in the past so I have a fair idea of what I’m talking about, but I’m not a scientist so if you are using this blog for your TBI thesis, the jokes on you.
 Ha, no but seriously, go find a research paper or something, not a blog from The Injured Brain guy.
 Repetition.

 Here’s a quick neuroscience lesson 101 that I have dumbed right down because I don’t really get it.
 Our brain is made up of brain cells, called neurons.
 There’s over 100 Billion to be exact, which all have about 1000 connections each.
 This means there are about 100 Trillion connections in our brain.
 It is a bit hard to comprehend I know but trust me because it’s science.
 Every new skill is about creating and strengthening pathways between these neurons.
 You see each new skill we acquire creates a new neural pathway for an electric pulse to fly and the more we repeat this, the stronger the pathway will get.
 Repetition.